 Secrets of Puebla Tunnels

-In the alley of Cinco de Mayo Road there’s a doorway leading underground that looks to be an entrance to a subway.
-But in Puebla there are no subways.
-It is in fact the tiny entrance to a recently discovered secret of the city, a tunnel system used to connect a fort with the baroque city of Puebla.
+In the alley of Cinco de Mayo Road, there’s a doorway leading underground that looks to be an entrance to a subway.
+But in Puebla, there are no subways.
+It is, in fact, the tiny entrance to a recently discovered secret of the city, a tunnel system used to connect a fort with the baroque city of Puebla.

 Along with toys, marbles, and antique kitchen goods, a lot of guns, bullets, and gunpowder were found trapped in the mud.
 The weaponry was mostly from the mid-19th century, around the time of the Battle of Puebla conflict between Mexico and France.

 The tour across the tunnel includes a guided visit by archaeologists who worked in the project and displays where one can see the items that lay in the mud for so long.

 The tunnel museum is known as “Secrets of Puebla”, an apt name for the mysterious tunnels that lay hidden beneath the city for so long.